 If you are powerful, you sometimes have the ability to silence the speech of the powerless.
 One way might be to stop the powerless from speaking at all.
 Gag them, threaten them, condemn them to solitary confinement.
 But there is another, less dramatic but equally effective way.
 Let them speak.
 Let them say whatever they like to whomever they like, but stop that speech from counting as an action.
 More precisely, stop it from counting as the action it was intended to be (Langton 1993: 299 emphasis in original).

-By interrogating the locutionary, illocutionary and perlocutionary modalities of speech act theory, Hidden Lives cuts through to the power dynamics that Langton describes, as discursive boundaries that are paradoxically embedded and trespassed within the work’s own compositional processes.
+By interrogating the locutionary, illocutionary and perlocutionary modalities of speech act theory, Hidden Lives cuts through to the power dynamics that Langton describes, as discursive boundaries that are paradoxically embedded and trespassed within the work’s own compositional process.
 By doing so, the composition puts forward the proposition that the speech acts of the original 1930s text, she has only herself to blame, wash and…, baby’s breakfast, kitchen and lavatory, make beds, prepare lunch, wash up, freshen up, are speech acts that have historically constructed specific notions of woman made legible through the demand for silence and servitude as ‘silencing speech acts’ (Anon 1930).
-Importantly, Hidden Lives demonstrates one way in which such silencing speech acts may themselves be silenced.
+Importantly, Hidden Lives demonstrates one way in which a speech act that intends to silence can itself be stopped ¨from counting as the action it was intended to be¨ (ibid).

 The raw material of Lane’s Hidden Lives is drawn from the 1930s The Book of Hints and Wrinkles, itself a slice of social history that harks back to an era of Victorian moralism.
 Lane, as the composer of this work, selected a particular passage from the text, a “daily routine time-table” from the chapter, “Running the Home” which provides a list of things that English women were expected to perform to ensure the functionality of the household (Anon 1930: 112).
 Friends and colleagues of the composer were given a copy of the particular passage which they were recorded reading: